Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/IO_Design/Multi_bank_source_synchronous_design/README.md

    j.
 Phase: 0.000

-   Refer to the Versal ACAP Clocking Resources Architectural Manual (<a href="https://www.xilinx.com/support/documentation/architecture-manuals/am003-versal-clocking-resources.pdf">AM003</a>) to understand how Fvco and Fclkout is calculated.
+   Refer to the Versal Adaptive SoC Clocking Resources Architectural Manual (<a href="https://www.xilinx.com/support/documentation/architecture-manuals/am003-versal-clocking-resources.pdf">AM003</a>) to understand how Fvco and Fclkout is calculated.
    Also, refer to the Versal AI Core Series Data Sheet (<a href="https://www.xilinx.com/support/documentation/data_sheets/ds957-versal-ai-core.pdf">DS957</a>) to follow the limits for Fvco.

    Fvco = Fclkin × M/D